lbarqueira/my_crypto_wallet/README.md

 - Separation of concerns by using State Management
 - Improve UI
 - Responsive / Adaptive design
-- PWA (was not created by default ???)
+- PWA (lighthouse performance error)

 This work was carried out within the scope of #30daysOfFlutter and inspired by [Bleyl Dev](https://www.youtube.com/channel/UCIV0tE4cC3Ufk44-KVZqv7w) work.